 The pustule-causing stings are more than an annoyance.
 People with allergies can die from anaphylactic shock after a single sting.
 Small children stung dozens of times have died.
 Fire ants also take a tremendous toll on livestock and other wildlife, especially ground-nesting birds.
 So we are justified in wanting to kill them before they kill us.
 The question is how?

 Grits.
 I know you've heard about this one.
 Sprinkle grits on the mound.
-Fire ants will eat them and the moisture inside their bodies will cause the grits to expand and the ants to explode.
-Nice thought and I've tried it.
+Fire ants will eat them, and the moisture inside their bodies will cause the grits to expand and the ants to explode.
+It's a nice thought, and I've tried it.
 No explosions.
 No tiny mushroom clouds.
 No effect.

 Orange peels.
 Citrus oil does repel ants and other insects.
 Therefore, they avoid it.
 If you dump orange peels on the mound, the ants will simply move the mound.

 Club soda.
 Oh, this is genius!
-Your pour a liter bottle of club soda on the mound.
-The carbon dioxide in the soda replaces the oxygen in the mound and the ants suffocate.
-If this is the route you wanna go, I suggest you back up your trailer to the front of Wal-Mart each week and haul out every case of club soda it has.
-You're gonna need 'em, because the ants will be back -- asking for your Scotch.
+You pour a liter bottle of club soda on the mound.
+The carbon dioxide in the soda replaces the oxygen in the mound, and the ants suffocate.
+If this is the route you wanna go, I suggest you back up your trailer to the front of Walmart each week and haul out every case of club soda it has.
+You're gonna need 'em, because the ants will be back—asking for your scotch.

 Mound Treatments.
-Mound treatments include dusts like acephate (Orthene) and baits like Amdro.
+Mound treatments include dusts like acephate (Orthene) and baits like Amdro (containing hydramethylnon).
 Acephate kills any ant it touches, so the hope is the workers will get some on the queen.
 Amdro is a slow-acting stomach poison bound to corn grits mixed with soybean oil.
-The worker eats it, but before he dies, feeds it to the queen and she dies too.
+The worker eats it, but before he dies, feeds it to the queen, and she dies too.
 The drawback with mound treatments is that they don't stop other fire ants from making more mounds, so you have to keep treating all summer.
-And when Amdro bait gets wet, it quickly spoils and ants won't eat it.
+And when Amdro bait gets wet, it quickly spoils, and ants won't eat it.

 Season-long entire lawn treatments.
 This is what Grumpy recommends.
-Entire lawn treatments are granules of long-lasting insecticide that you apply to the lawn with a fertilizer spreader and water in.
+Entire lawn treatments are granules of long-lasting insecticide that you apply to the lawn with a fertilizer spreader and then water the treated site.
 Ortho Fire Ant Killer, containing bifenthrin, works well for me.
-I put it down the first week of April and have zero fire ant mounds for the next six months.
-GardenTech Over 'n' Out is a similar product.
-(And in case you're wondering -- no, I don't work for Ortho or GardenTech and I bought the bag.
+I put it down the first week of April and had zero fire-ant mounds for the next six months.
+GardenTech Over 'n' Out! is a similar product.
+(And in case you're wondering—no, I don't work for Ortho or GardenTech, and I bought the bag.
 Grumpy don't shill for nobody.)